utm30web/Edge-effect/README.md

 2. Input polygon load "CENSAL_BAR"
 3. Distance to axis (we have chosen 100 meters)
 4. Choose linear function or normal function.
-5. You will get as final result a layer in shape format.
+5. You will get as final result a layer in shape format and two files in csv. format.
 Important aspects to consider:
 - Points and polygon layers have to be in the same projection.
 - The coordinate system of points has to be in longitude and latitude.